 Dear District Resident,

-The Bilma Public Utility District (“District”) Board of Directors (“Board”) would like to provide an update on construction along the District’s hike and bike trails.
+The Bilma Public Utility District (“District”) Board of Directors (“Board”) would like to provide an update on the status of repairs to the District’s hike and bike trails along the Spring Gully Tributary.

-The Board has decided to replace the entire east side of the hike and bike trail, the portion that runs closest to Kuehnle Elementary, with concrete which is a more durable and cost-effective material.
-The design, bidding and construction of this project is estimated to take approximately 8 months, pending any weather delays.
-For the safety of everyone, the east side of the trail remains officially closed to public access until construction is complete in 2022.
+The Board has decided to replace the entire east side of the hike and bike trail (the portion that runs closest to Kuehnle Elementary School) with an 8-foot (8’) wide concrete hike and bike trail, which is a more durable and cost-effective material.
+The District hopes to receive approvals from governmental agencies in February 2022.
+Immediately following governmental agency approvals, the District will be required to publicly advertise and bid the project for construction.
+At this time, the District anticipates construction of the new hike and bike trail (east of the tributary) to begin in April 2022, pending any delays with obtaining approvals from governmental agencies.
+For the safety of everyone, the east side of the trail remains officially closed to public access until construction is complete in mid-2022.

 The Board thanks the community for their patience during HCFCD’s maintenance project and as the District begins to repair and replace the hike and bike trails.
 Please feel free to contact the Board or attend a monthly meeting if you have any questions.